Hawaii Pacific Health Occupational Therapist - Rehab Services, Grants in Honolulu, Hawaii

-As the Occupational Therapist, you will bring caring and compassionate rehabilitative services to children with complex medical issues and developmental delays by providing direct therapy services and consultation in their homes.
-We are looking for for someone with sensitive communication and care skills, strong attention to detail and a commitment to delivering the highest quality health care to Hawai'i's people.
+As the Occupational Therapist, you will bring caring and compassionate rehabilitative services to people suffering from job-related injuries by providing direct therapy services and consultation to inpatients and outpatients at medical center locations and contract sites.
+We are looking for someone with sensitive communication and care skills, strong attention to detail and a commitment to creating a healthier Hawai‘i.

 Location: Hawaii Pacific Health, Honolulu, HI